BYLAWS of Dogue de Bordeaux Rescue, Inc

 ARTICLE I — NAME AND PURPOSE

-Section 1: Name: The name of the organization shall be Dogue de Bordeaux Rescue.
-It shall be a nonprofit organization incorporated under the laws of the State of Minnesota.
+Section 1: Name: The name of the organization shall be Dogue de Bordeaux Rescue, Inc. It shall be a nonprofit organization incorporated under the laws of the State of Minnesota.

-Section 2: Purpose: Dogue de Bordeaux Rescue is organized exclusively
+Section 2: Purpose: Dogue de Bordeaux Rescue, Inc is organized exclusively

-(a) to provide shelter, food, supplies, services and medical care for rescued Dogue de Bordeaux until new homes are located for them;
+(a) to provide shelter, food, supplies, services and veterinary care for rescued Dogue de Bordeaux until new homes are located for them;

 (c) to educate the public about the importance of spaying or neutering their Dogue de Bordeaux to reduce the numbers of unwanted Dogue de Bordeaux in the animal shelters.